Lexicon

 ORIGINAL

 Systems whose primary internal currency is untyped text — token sequences that carry statistical plausibility but no typed evidence, no proof obligations, no commitment discipline.
-Large language models, retrieval-augmented generation pipelines, and the broader ecosystem of text-in-text-out architectures all inhabit the Empire of Strings.
+Large language models and retrieval-augmented generation pipelines inhabit this empire.
 They can propose (generate candidates that may be correct) but cannot certify (bind a proposal to evidence that would survive challenge).
 The empire's great virtue is flexibility: natural language accommodates any domain, any register, any query.
 Its great vice is that plausibility is indistinguishable from truth within the system's own representations.
-The Empire of Strings trades certification for reach, and the trade becomes dangerous whenever downstream consumers treat proposals as if they were witnessed assertions.
+The trade becomes dangerous whenever downstream consumers treat proposals as if they were witnessed assertions.

 Empire of Tables